 Prior to this, the Catapult and the Cabinet Office also completed a feasibility study in early 2018, funded by InnovateUK, investigating how the public sector estate could help stimulate the market for integrated energy efficiency solutions on campus scale sites (e.g. hospitals, prisons, MOD sites).
 Energy System Integration Guides (ESIG): Distributed Energy project worked with the Norfolk and Norwich University Hospital Trust and the Norwich Biosciences Institutes’ cluster of buildings and facilities to develop a prototype methodology for creating viable solutions that could be applied nationally to campus-scale energy installations.

-MEP aspires to develop the programme over the next two years to further mature the designs and methodology and support the implementation of modular solutions across further public sector sites.
+MEP is continuing to develop the programme over the next two years to further mature the designs and methodology and scale up across a greater number of public sector sites.